Aron Siegel: Career

 As of 2008, Aron has over 40 credits for film location sound recording including Magnolia Pictures’ The Signal which screened at Sundance Film Festival in 2007.

 In January 2008, Aron produced his first short film, Foreign Exchange (2009), which was the first short narrative to be photographed using the RED camera from the Red Digital Cinema Camera Company in the Atlanta area.

-Currently, Aron Siegel is the owner and operator of Regal Noise, an audio recording and music production studio that specializes in dealing with major feature films, television shows, commercials, music videos, independent features, individual song production, and more.
+Currently, Aron Siegel is the owner and operator of Regal Noise Inc., an audio recording and music production studio that specializes in dealing with major feature films, television shows, commercials, music videos, independent features, individual song production, and more.
 Additional work by Siegel can be found on his SoundCloud account.